markhpc/metacontradiction/README.md

 ### Note on Interpretability

 This is not interpretability through neuron tracing.
 It's recursive symbolic stress testing.
 Specifically, it evaluates models by how they simulate alignment behaviors symbolically, using prompt-induced scaffolding rather than introspective tools.

+This framework does not challenge token-level modeling of language models.
+Rather, it offers a structural behavior layer observable within token outputs, under recursive contradiction pressure.

+Like a debugger that logs state transitions, these structures emerge from observable symbolic shifts, not hidden internals.

 This may offer a complementary angle to:
 - Mechanistic interpretability (e.g., Circuits, monosemanticity)